idilkara/cs436-project/readme.md

   - Allowed unauthenticated access.
 - Deployed the function to Google Cloud Run using the GCP dashboard.
 - **Integration:**
-    - Updated the function URL in the Kubernetes configmap [`backend-configmap.yaml`](k8s-configs/backend-configmap.yaml).
+    - Update the function URL in the Kubernetes configmap [`backend-configmap.yaml`](k8s-configs/backend-configmap.yaml).
     - If you started Kubernetes before this step, restart the backend pod to ensure it uses the new serverless endpoint.

 ---